Reading Lists makes it easy to create, manage and evaluate your subject readings by:

 Adding Library resources

 Select the Add Library Items tab to search the Library’s catalogue from here either by author, keyword, or title.
 Search results will also display the format, location, and availability.

 Drag-and-drop search result items to your list to add them.
 Electronic items will have the status of Complete immediately whereas print items will have the status Being Prepared.

 Adding web resources

 You can add a resource from the web by using the Cite It!
-Widget or by manually creating them.
+Widget or by manually creating the citation.

 To install Cite It on your browser, click on your username in the top right-hand corner and select Cite It! from the drop-down menu.
 Drag-and-drop the button to your favourites bar to add the widget.